with Maggie Steber

 This workshop is for intermediate to advanced photographers.

 Participants must own their own camera equipment, including laptop for digital shooters, a backup drive, memory stick and sufficient memory cards and batteries to shoot for an entire day.
-Film shooters must bring their own film since film is difficult and expensive to purchase in Oaxaca.
+Film shooters must bring their own film and photo paper, since both items are difficult to aquire and expensive to purchase in Oaxaca.

 DATES & LOCATION